built-on-openfin/workspace-starter/how-to/support-context-and-intents/README.md

 This sample is an extension of the register with store example.
 The sample covers:

-- Registering with Home
-- Registering a Store
-- Customizing OpenFin Browser
 - Supporting Interop/FDC3 Context messages
 - Supporting Interop/FDC3 Intents
 - Using a golden data source (in [apps.json](../common/public/apps.json)) to drive the apps that show up in Home, Store and in intent resolution